TABLE OF CONTENTS:

 - See your high school counselor for forms and information.

-- All registration is completed through the Office of Admissions and Registrar in Kilgore or KC-Longview.
+- All registration is completed through the Office of the Registrar in Kilgore or KC-Longview.

 - For more information, visit www.kilgore.edu/dualcredit

-- Final Registration will be held Tuesday, Aug.
-16, 2022, from 8 a.m. to 8 p.m. in the Devall Student Center on the Kilgore campus and at KC-Longview Hendrix Building.
+- Final Registration for Fall 1 and Fall 16-Week Terms will be held Tuesday, Aug.
+22, from 8 a.m. to 6 p.m. in the Devall Student Center on the Kilgore campus and at KC-Longview Hendrix Building.